kiberStender/fJWT/README.md

 - **Token does not contain exact 3 parts** `The token must have 3 parts header.payload.signature.
 If there is more or less than 3 it is considered invalid`
 - **Invalid Signature** `It might be a fraud or a mistake, so the signature might not match`
-- **Expired Token** `The token might have an exp field indicating when it will expire and at the time you are decoding it, it might be already expired`
+- **Expired Token** `The token might have an exp field indicating when it will expire and by the time you are decoding it, it might be already expired`
 - **Payload Decoding failure** `During the parsing of the payload some error may occur like bad payload format`

 In order to instantiate a JWTDecoder you will need: